Martin Parmer

 Martin Parmer (born Martin Palmer June 4, 1778 – March 2, 1850) was an eccentric 19th-century American frontiersman, statesman, politician and soldier.
 On March 2, 1836, Martin Parmer seconded Sam Houston's motion to adopt the Texas Declaration of Independence from Mexico.
 Parmer signed the Texas Declaration of Independence and was Chairman of the Committee that drafted the Constitution of the Republic of Texas.

 Early years

-The Virginia-born Parmer, (who would later change the spelling of his surname to Parmer) made a name for himself as an Indian fighter in the Missouri Territory prior to Missouri's admission as a State in the Union.
+The Virginia-born Palmer, (who would later change the spelling of his surname to Parmer) made a name for himself as an Indian fighter in the Missouri Territory prior to Missouri's admission as a State in the Union.
 During this time he acquired his sobriquet, "The Ringtailed Panther," by which he would be known throughout Missouri and later Texas.
 When Missouri became a state, Parmer was elected a State Representative to the First Missouri General Assembly.
 Later Parmer was elected a State Senator to the Third Missouri General Assembly.
-While serving as a State Senator, William Clark (explorer) appointed Martin Parmer as an Indian sub-agent to the Iowa Indians.
+While serving as a State Senator, Parmer was appointed as an Indian sub-agent to the Ioway Indians by William Clark.